surdu/surdu.me/_content/posts/2020-02-04-jekyll-git-hook.md

 As of the writing of this article, this blog's content is generated using [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
 Until recently all was well: I pushed my code to the `master` branch on my website's repository and GitHub took care of generating the website for me using Jekyll.
 All this changed when I started needing to use a custom Jekyll plugin, as GitHub Pages don't support custom plugins due to security concerns.

-What is needed in order to use GitHub pages with custom plugins is to generate the website locally and then upload the generated content to a special branch on your repository called `gh-pages`.
+What is needed to use GitHub pages with custom plugins is to generate the website locally and then upload the generated content to a special branch on your repository named `gh-pages`.

 The solution that I've implemented involves creating a pre-push git hook that will do the following if it sees a push on the `master` branch: